revaschwartz/RMF/_posts/map/01-03-03-application-scope.md

     * How outcomes may directly or indirectly impact users and stakeholders.
     * Length of time the system is deployed in between re-trainings.
     * Geographical regions in which the system operates.
-* Engage AI actors in legal and procurement functions when specifying target application scope.
+* Engage AI actors from legal and procurement functions when specifying target application scope.

 </details>